milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice.md

 Definitions

 Affiliates	Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
 Our affiliates include companies with a Chase or J.P.
 Morgan name and financial companies such as J.P.
-Morgan Securities LLC and the Frosch family of companies
+Morgan Securities LLC, The Infatuation Inc. and the Frosch family of companies

 Nonaffiliates	Companies not related by common ownership or control.
 They can be financial and non-financial companies.
 Nonaffiliates we share with can include companies such as retailers, auto dealers, auto makers and membership clubs